-Isa Radhi Abedali 16 March 2011 Use of excessive force by Up to November 2012, the case was under police officers investigation.
+Jaafar Mohamed Abed Ali Salman 16 March 2011 Shot by police officers Up to November 2012, the case was under investigation.
 No one is known to have been charged with involvement in his death.
+Jaafar Abdullah Ali Hassan 16 March 2011 Shot by security forces Up to November 2012, the case was under investigation.
+No one is known to have been charged with involvement in his death.
+Isa Radhi Abedali 16 March 2011 Use of excessive force by police officers Up to November 2012, the case was under investigation.
+No one is known to have been charged with involvement in his death.
 Hassan Jassim Hassan Makki 3 April 2011 Torture in custody Up to November 2012, the case was under investigation.
 No one is known to have been charged with involvement in his death.
-Abdul Ridha Mohammed Hassan 21 February 2011 Use of excessive and Up to November 2012, the case was under Buhameed unnecessary lethal force investigation.
+Abdul Ridha Mohammed Hassan Buhameed 21 February 2011 Use of excessive and unnecessary lethal force Up to November 2012, the case was under investigation.
 No one is known to have been charged with involvement in his death.
-Steven Abraham 16 March 2011 His death was attributable Up to November 2012, the case was under to the BDF investigation.
+Steven Abraham 16 March 2011 His death was attributable to the BDF Up to November 2012, the case was under investigation.
 No one is known to have been charged with involvement in his death.